 In reality, criminologist C. Ray Jeffery originally coined the currently widely used term ‘Crime Prevention Through Environmental Design’ (CPTED).
 In his eponymous book, Jeffery states that criminal punishment by police and court demonstrate no reduction of criminal activities in the urban environment.
 Therefore, Jeffery suggests to apply the following crime prevention programs, such as architecture and planning-led physical security and general surveillance programs.
 Apart from Newman, Jeffery’s argument is also concerned with analyzing criminals’ behaviour and habits.
 Collectively, these strategies would ensure safety for crime victims as well as beneficially assist criminals.

 During my research, I have encountered Seoul’s ‘Root Out Crime By Design’ as the most intriguing CPTED project.
 Launched in 2012, the project addressed solutions to then incidents of sexual harassment, murders, robberies and arson.
-Due to a deprived state of districts and subsequent rapid increase of female harassment in North Korean capital, local authorities attempted to substitute police workforce with environmental design.
+Due to a deprived state of districts and subsequent rapid increase of female harassment in South Korean capital, local authorities attempted to substitute police workforce with environmental design.
 Furthermore, by mapping out crime incidents, they started to collaborate with local communities on environmental solutions for the specified areas (known as ‘salt roads’).

 The government initially installed CCTV and IP cameras along with establishing children libraries and ‘salt’ cafes which were run by local residents.
 Thanks to community participation, gloomy steps were transformed into pleasant walkways, metal gates into cartoon characters and a soulless alleyways into playgrounds.
 Moreover, all streets were enhanced by yellow-coloured light poles with a map of surrounding areas for an easier navigation.
 Some of derelict buildings were refurbished and transformed into community and fitness centres (video below).
 By encouraging joint community participation (Jacobs), Seoul Metropolitan Government significantly improved the city’s image (Newman), which led to reduced crime and vandalism rates (Jeffery).